sammi-turner/Blog/setting-forth-in-c.md

 * Read books on C. Including [K & R](https://en.wikipedia.org/wiki/The_C_Programming_Language).
 Second hand copies or PDF downloads are by far the most affordable options.
 * Screw Udemy.
 You don't need them.
-* Feed cryptic error messages and unanswered questions into your search engine of choice.
+* Feed cryptic error messages into your search engine of choice.
+* Feed your general questions about C into your search engine of choice.
 * Write non-trivial programs in C.
 * Experiment.
 Enjoy yourself.
 * Read the follow up to this post....